ahmethakangul/Customer-Shopping-DataAnalysis/README.md

 ## Feedback

-If you have any feedback, please reach out to me at my LinkedIn profile
+If you have any feedback, please reach out to me on my LinkedIn profile

 "grafiklerin tamamını görebilmek için projeyi indirip öyle inceleyiniz"